Smart Contract Security: Best Practices and Common Vulnerabilities

 • Blockchain Token Standards: Understanding blockchain token standards, such as ERC1400, is vital for developers and organizations involved in token development.
 These standards provide guidelines for creating secure and compliant tokens.

-To ensure the security and efficiency of blockchain applications, both users and developers should follow best practices.
+To ensure the security and efficiency of blockchain applications, both users and smart contract developers should follow best practices.
 These practices help mitigate risks and enhance the overall user experience.

 • Educate Yourself: Users should familiarize themselves with blockchain technology, its benefits, and potential risks.
 Developers should stay updated on the latest security trends and vulnerabilities.